wptide/docs/docs/contributing.md

 # Tide Contributing Guide

+There are many ways to contribute to Tide.
+You can help us champion the adoption of quality testing results in the WordPress project.
+You can also help by contributing code or documentation to the Tide itself.

+Note that you can also contribute to [WordPress meta](https://make.wordpress.org/meta/handbook/documentation/contributing-with-git/) to improve the WordPress plugin directory.

 Before submitting your contribution, please make sure to take a moment and read through the following guidelines.